lgersman/make-nodejs-demo/README.md

 # dev notes

-The example Makefile utilizes [pnpm](https://pnpm.io/) to manage and on deman download the required NodeJS version.
+The example Makefile utilizes [pnpm](https://pnpm.io/) to manage and download on demand the required NodeJS version.